Tendrl/tendrl-ansible/README.md

 documentation](https://github.com/Tendrl/documentation/wiki/Tendrl-release-latest)
 as well.

-And last but not least, both `tendrl-server` and `tendrl-storage-node` contains many variables which one can use to tweak the installation.
+And last but not least, both `tendrl-server` and `tendrl-storage-node` roles contains many variables which one can use to tweak the installation.
 See README files of the roles for their description.